essential-contributions/pint/specs/introduction.md

 where $u$ is some utility function.
 A reasonable and simple utility function would be the linear function $u(e) = \pi^T e$ where $e$ is the vector of all $e(i, k_i)$.
 Here, $\pi_i$ could, for example, represent the price of token $k_i$ in USD so that $u$ is the total value, in USD, accrued to all the users.
 The solver can then attempt to figure out a sequence of transactions that satisfy the intent of each user while trying to maximize the "social welfare".

-It is not too difficult to figure out how to represent the optimization problem above using the DSL by following examples 1 and 2 from the previous section.
+The optimization problem above is expressible using the DSL by following examples 1 and 2 from the previous section.
 We may find that additional primitives are needed, such as arrays, in order to make the DSL more ergonomic.
 Note that this batched constraint is composed by the solver as part of their algorithm.